GabeScott/standard-works-vault/General Conference/1975 October - The Redemption of the Dead.md

 Since they had no answer concerning the fate of those who had not been baptized, Christians came to believe that baptism itself was not critical in importance, and that the name of Christ may not be all that essential.
 There must, they supposed, be other names whereby man could be saved.

-The answer to that puzzling challenge could not be invented by men, but was revealed.
-I underline the word revealed.
-Revelation too is an essential characteristic of His Church.
+The answer to that puzzling challenge could not be invented by men, but was *revealed.* I underline the word *revealed.* Revelation too is an essential characteristic of His Church.
 Communication with Him through revelation was established when the Church was established.
 It has not ceased and it is constant in the Church today.

 As I address myself to the question of those who died without baptism, I do so with the deepest reverence, for it touches on a sacred work.
 Little known to the world, we move obediently forward in a work that is so marvelous in its prospects, transcendent above what man might have dreamed of, supernal, inspired, and true.
 In it lies the answer.

 In the earliest days of the Church the Prophet was given direction through revelation that work should commence on the building of a temple, akin to the temples that had been constructed anciently.
 There was revealed ordinance work to be performed there for the salvation of mankind.

-Then another ancient scripture, ignored or overlooked by the Christian world in general, was understood and moved into significant prominence: “Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?”
-(1 Cor.
-15:29.)
+Then another ancient scripture, ignored or overlooked by the Christian world in general, was understood and moved into significant prominence: “Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?” ([[1 Corinthians 15.29|1 Cor.
+15:29]].)

 Here then, was the answer.
 With proper authority an individual could be baptized for and in behalf of someone who had never had the opportunity.
 That individual would then accept or reject the baptism, according to his own desire.

 This work came as a great reaffirmation of something very basic that the Christian world now only partly believes: and that is that there is life after death.
 Mortal death is no more an ending than birth was a beginning.
 The great work of redemption goes on beyond the veil as well as here in mortality.

-The Lord said, “Verily, verily, I say unto you, The hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live.”
-(John 5:25.)
+The Lord said, “Verily, verily, I say unto you, The hour is coming, and now is, when the dead shall hear the voice of the Son of God: and they that hear shall live.” ([[John 5.25|John 5:25]].)

-On October 3, 1918, President Joseph F. Smith was pondering on the scriptures, including this one from Peter: “For this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.”
-(1 Pet.
-4:6.)
+On October 3, 1918, President Joseph F. Smith was pondering on the scriptures, including this one from Peter: “For this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.” ([[1 Peter 4.6|1 Pet.
+4:6]].)

 There was opened to him a marvelous vision.
 In it he saw the concourses of the righteous.
 And he saw Christ ministering among them.
 Then he saw those who had not had the opportunity, and those who had not been valiant.
 And he saw the work for their redemption.
 And I quote his record of this vision:

 “I perceived that the Lord went not in person among the wicked and the disobedient who had rejected the truth, to teach them; but behold, from among the righteous he organized his forces and appointed messengers, clothed with power and authority, and commissioned them to go forth and carry the light of the gospel to them that were in darkness, even to all the spirits of men.
-And thus was the gospel preached to the dead.” (“Vision of the Redemption of the Dead,” The Utah Genealogical and Historical Magazine, Jan.
+And thus was the gospel preached to the dead.” (“Vision of the Redemption of the Dead,” *The Utah Genealogical and Historical Magazine,* Jan.
 1919, p.
-3.)
-[D&C 138:29–30]
+3.) \[[[D&C 138.29|D&C 138:29–30]][[D&C 138.30|]]\]

 We have been authorized to perform baptisms vicariously so that when they hear the gospel preached and desire to accept it, that essential ordinance will have been performed.
 They need not ask for any exemption from that essential ordinance.
 Indeed, the Lord Himself was not exempted from it.

 Here and now then, we move to accomplish the work to which we are assigned.
 We are busily engaged in that kind of baptism.
 We gather the records of our kindred dead, indeed, the records of the entire human family; and in sacred temples in baptismal fonts designed as those were anciently, we perform these sacred ordinances.

 “Strange,” one may say.
-It is passing strange.
+It *is* passing strange.
 It is transcendent and supernal.
 The very nature of the work testifies that He is our Lord, that baptism is essential, that He taught the truth.

 And so the question may be asked, “You mean you are out to provide baptism for all who have ever lived?”